giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 ### Releases

 All of the items in the list above are released independent of each other by their vendors.
-At Giant Swarm we "bundle" specific versions of these components of the tenant cluster stack into a **release**.
+At Giant Swarm we bundle specific versions of these components of the tenant cluster stack into a **release**.
 A release is identified by a [semantic version number](https://semver.org/).

 Once deployed, the tenant cluster stack is **immutable**.